gradeawarrior/ruby-development-toolbox/README.md

 At last, it's time to ship it!
 Make sure you have everything committed and pushed, then go wild:

 	$ rake release

+# Contributing to ruby-development-toolbox

+* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
+* Fork the project.
+* Start a feature/bugfix branch.
+* Commit and push until you are happy with your contribution.
+* Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 # Copyright